-- Check for proper inflation of all tires, and even better use a Tire Pressure Monitoring System.
+- Check for proper inflation of all tires and utilize a tire pressure monitoring system.

-- Refer to your vehicle’s service logs to verify you’re up to date on all service items including brake inspections and axle maintenance.
+- Refer to your vehicle’s service logs to verify you’re current on all service items, including brake inspections and axle maintenance.

 - Do not drive with the propane on.
-It can increase the danger if an accident or other mechanical fire occurs.
+It can increase the fire if an accident or other mechanical flame occurs.

-According to the National Fire Protection Association, the most common area for RV fires to start is the kitchen.
+According to the National Fire Protection Association (NFPA), the most common area that RV fires occur is the kitchen.
 Most cooking fires start with the ignition of food or other cooking materials.